StarPlayrX/bigmac/README.md

 <b>New version will be released Q1 2021</b> (It will be a big departure for Big Mac)

 <b>BMO One</b> For users who cannot install, there's BMO1 for testing purposes. https://starplayrx.com/downloads/bigmac/BMO1.dmg Format a disk using MacOS Extended Journal.
-Run this in Terminal `sudo asr -s ~/Downloads/BMO1.dmg -er -nov -t /Volumes/changeMe` Run the bigmac's `sudo postinstall.sh` to this disk.
+Run this in Terminal `sudo asr -s ~/Downloads/BMO1.dmg -er -nov -t /Volumes/changeMe`.
+When finished cloning.
+Run bigmac's post install patch `cd bigmac.master; sudo postinstall.sh`.

 <b>USB 2.0 Workaround for Input Devices</b>: There is a flaw in Big Sur and Mac Pros with USB 2.0 keyboards, mice and trackpads.
 These input devices do not reconnect if disconnected.
 A solution is to use a USB 2.0 Hub connected to a USB 2.0 port.
 I have confirmed that this works. https://appleinsider.com/articles/20/07/17/apple-has-fixed-the-usb-20-connection-bug-in-catalina-but-not-in-big-sur-yet USB 3.0 and USBC 3.1 PCIe cards will also work, but not at boot time.